 Wine aerators make wine taste and smell better, there are no two ways about it.
-By encouraging oxidation and evaporation, wine aerators open up a wine’s taste and aroma. $10 bottles of wine taste like $20 bottles, $20 bottles like $40 bottles, and so on.
+By encouraging oxidation and evaporation, wine aerators open up a wine’s taste and aroma.
+That's one thing about wine you don't need a wine book to learn. $10 bottles of wine taste like $20 bottles, $20 bottles like $40 bottles, and so on.

-TRIbella Classic Drip-Free Wine Aerator: Best In-Bottle Wine Aerator
+Best In-Bottle Wine Aerator: TRIbella Classic Drip-Free Wine Aerator

-Chevalier Collection Stemless Aerating Wine Glasses: Best Wine Aerator Wine Glasses
+Best Wine Aerator Wine Glasses: Chevalier Collection Stemless Aerating Wine Glasses

 You’ve Chosen … Wisely.